OUR FAVOURITE MEXICAN RESTAURANTS IN BERLIN

 Location: Knesebeckstraße 18-19, 10623

 You can find TAQUERIA EL OSO at Markthalle Pfferberg where they attract their ardent fans who line up for hours to get some of their Mexican goodness.
-The team of Michael Heiden, Pablo Vasquez and Jesus García have quickly gained a loyal cult following, with their tacos and natural wine selection.
-Highly popular is their Taco al Pastor, with melt in your mouth juicy pork and homemade salsas, so hot your eyes will be watering in no time.
+The team of Michael Heiden, Pablo Vasquez, and Jesus García has quickly gained a loyal cult following, with their tacos and natural wine selection.
+Highly popular is their Taco al Pastor, with melt-in-your-mouth juicy pork and homemade salsas, so hot your eyes will be watering in no time.

 Location: Schönhauser Allee 176C, 10119